 Maori is a great example of a language that has recovered from near extinction in New Zealand.
-As communities across New Zealand continued to teach and speak Maori.
-Their determination resulted in an increase in bilingual New Zealanders and a language saved.
+Communities across New Zealand continued to teach and speak Maori.
+Their determination has resulted in an increase in bilingual New Zealanders and a being language saved.

-When it comes to selling a product or service to a Welsh audience it is important to consider that 56.2% of consumers consider language more important than price.
-Furthermore, 74% of consumers consider purchasing again and staying loyal to a brand when aftersales care is written in their language.
+When it comes to selling to a Welsh audience, remember that 56.2% of consumers consider language more important than price.
+In fact, 74% of consumers consider purchasing again and staying loyal to a brand when aftersales care is written in their language.

-As a language service provider, we don’t want to lose any languages to extinction which is why we provide translations in over 450 languages in order to make sure that as many people as possible can access services and products in the language they understand.
+As a language service provider, we don’t want to lose any languages to extinction and this is why we provide translations in over 450 languages.
+We want to ensure as many people as possible can access services and products in the language they understand.

 Overall, the Welsh language is becoming more and more popular amongst the population of Wales with the number of speakers increasing year on year.
 Translating your materials, marketing, website and more into Welsh will see you reach a wider audience and help bring an important language back into the mainstream.

 If you are interested in our translation services, get in touch and we will be happy to support you!